hjmangalam/parsyncfp/README.md

 ## Changes

+### 1.54
+- Bungled a commit.
+This one should straighten is out.

 ### 1.53
 - removed internal space handling for target names since this interferes with multiple dir targets.
 Have to re-think this.
+Also, bungled a commit.
+This one should

 ### 1.50
 - fixed Ken Bass' bug where trimming dir name was not constrained to front